gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 can be further improved in the future by pinning the certificates to a certain machine.

+#### Impersonation

+In a naive implementation, the bot might receive a single set of certificates that would be both renewable and granted the sum of all attached roles.
+If these certificates were compromised, an attacker would have unfettered access to cluster resources until either the certificates expire (assuming they don't bother to renew them) or until a cluster admin notices and locks the bot.

+We can mitigate these risks using impersonation.
+First, impersonation forces us to split responsibilities for renewal and access.
+The bot would still be given (and be responsible for continuously renewing) a user certificate, however this certificate would be otherwise useless for end users as it would not provide access to any resources.

+Next, users separately configure one or more certificate outputs.
+As part of each renewal event, the bot generates an additional set of *non-*-renewable certificates and stores them in the designated output.
+Each of these outputs may optionally be scoped to a subset of all roles the bot is capable of assuming.

+This design is meant to encourage deployments where the bot's own data directory, containing the renewable certificate, is separate and inaccessible to other users on the system, via the native security methods of the output sink (e.g. Unix permissions, Kubernetes RBAC, etc).
+The secondary certificates may be written with relaxed permissions to enable use by end users.
+If these certificates are stolen, not only will they not be renewable, but may also have only a subset of the permissions granted to the bot.

+Unfortunately, Teleport today does not fully support the impersonation UX we would like to provide with the bot.
+As is, impersonation requires two `User`
+resources: one for the impersonator, and one for the impersonatee.
+Today, we could require that users manually create a Teleport user for each set of roles the bot may assume, however this UX is undesirable.
+Therefore, we propose adding the ability to, when requesting user certificates, allow the bot to "impersonate" its own `User`, but with a set of additional roles as specified in its certificate.
+This would enable use of the previously-described `tctl bots add --roles=...` UX.
+If desired, this UX remains compatible with other-user impersonation should we wish to add an additional `--users=...` flag.

 #### Renewals

 There are several scenarios under which the bot will initiate a renewal: